emosl/ChicasUnicornio/GDD.md

 How to lose a life
 It is important that the player understands that they have 3 lives through each level. if they lose all 3, they will start from the beginning with nothing.

+The Final Battle
+The final battle is the most important aspect of the game.
+Here, Toby will confront his enemy in an epic battle.
+He will have to put to use all of the gadgets that he collected along the level as well as his strategies.
+Toby will have to create gadget combinations that will uncover the enemies weakness.
+The player will have hints of the enemies weakness in the level.

 There are 4 possibilities for the player to lose a life in the game.
 These are the following:
 1. If you touch a killer sprite you will die.
 The player will reappear next to the killer sprite with one less life but with his gadgets intact.